Ombi-app/Ombi/tests/COVERAGE.md

 ## What this change adds

+- Three new, fully self‑contained settings specs — the first coverage of non‑Plex settings pages:
+  - **Customization** (`tests/settings/customization`) — save an application
+    name and assert it persists across a reload.
+  - **General / Ombi** (`tests/settings/ombi`) — render check, API‑key refresh,
+    and a toggle that persists across save + reload.
+  - **Features** (`tests/settings/features`) — a feature toggle that persists
+    across reload via the enable/disable endpoint.
-- A new, fully self‑contained **Customization settings** spec (`tests/settings/customization/customization-settings.spec.ts`) plus its page object — the first coverage of a non‑Plex settings page.
-It is deterministic: no external service, every assertion waits on an explicit signal (element render, intercepted save response, or a retried `have.value` assertion).
+  All are deterministic: no external service, every assertion waits on an explicit signal (element render, intercepted response, or a retried value/class assertion), and each is idempotent on re‑run (it reads the current state and flips it).
-- Stable `data-test` selectors on the Customization component (`applicationName`, `applicationUrl`, `hideAvailableFromDiscover`, `save`) so the page can be driven without brittle positional selectors.
-This is the pattern to replicate when covering the other settings pages.
+- Stable `data-test` selectors on the Customization and General components (e.g. `applicationName`, `applicationUrl`, `save`, `baseUrl`, `refreshApiKey`, `doNotSendNotificationsForAutoApprove`) so the pages can be driven without brittle positional selectors.
+This is the pattern to replicate when covering the remaining settings pages.
+- `cy.clearAllRequests()`, invoked from the global `before` hook, which removes every persisted movie/TV request so the suite is idempotent across re‑runs and spec orders (previously a re‑run against a dirty database failed ~6 specs).